4 breakfast foods to start your day

 You’ve said goodbye to bacon for breakfast.
 Sausage.
-Pop-Tarts.
+Biscuits.
 Pancakes swimming in syrup.
 Yep, those are off your morning meal list, too.

 So you know what you shouldn’t eat for breakfast, but what should you eat?